m4rc1e/Libre-Caslon-Text/docs/2018-10-22-evaluation/README.md

 I am now proofing them to judge roughly how much effort it would be to complete the family and publish them.

 It’s an inviting basis for a typeface.
 It’s crisp and looks relatively modern, and it some three styles already drawn: Regular to Bold basis in the romans, and has an italic with a very heavy slant and cursive forms.
-However, it has some issues.
+However, like any work, it has some issues that could be improved.
+I'll go through the ones I notice first, as a basis for potential improvment work.

 Without knowing exactly the sources Pablo Impallari used for the work so far, I am basing some of my critique on this Caslon specimen: [Archive.org: A specimen of printing types by Caslon, William, 1754-1833](https://archive.org/details/specimenofprinti00caslrich/page/n5)